-WESTMILL – GENDER PAY GAP REPORT – APRIL 2019
+WESTMILL – GENDER PAY GAP REPORT – APRIL 2020

-At this date, Westmill employed 373 people, with 271 being male and 102 female (about 27% of our workforce);
+At this date, Westmill employed 360 people, with 254 males and 106 females (about 29% of our workforce).

 Westmill is part of ABF Grain Products Ltd. To access the ABF Grain Products Ltd. Gender Pay Gap statement, please click on the link below: